 In simple terms, TikTok SEO (Search Engine Optimization) is the practice of optimizing content so that it’s easily found by TikTok users when they’re using the search feature on the platform.
 Like traditional SEO, TikTok SEO involves the use of relevant and high-volume keywords that users are likely to search for.
 The difference between TikTok SEO and traditional SEO, however, is that TikTok SEO is a relatively new concept that is just now emerging as a way for brands and creators to take advantage of the platform’s unique audience behaviors.
-Not much is known about TikTok SEO at present, but we’ve nailed down the key tips that’ll help you better optimize your content to rank for TikTok’s search results.
+As TikTok SEO continues to evolve into a key consideration in any TikTok marketing strategy, we’ve nailed down the key tips that’ll help you better optimize your content to rank for TikTok’s search results.

 TikTok labels itself as an entertainment platform and not as a search engine, but that doesn’t stop consumers from using it as such.
 According to Google’s internal data, nearly 40% of Gen Z users prefer to use TikTok and Instagram over Google search.
 In fact, the SVP of Google himself, Prabhakar Raghavan, has said that “new internet users don’t have the expectations and the mindset that [Google] has become accustomed to”.
 Google has confirmed that TikTok is eating into their search business, particularly amongst younger audiences that value authenticity and community-validated content.